-Petal reports to all three of the major credit bureaus: Equifax, TransUnion, and Experian.
+Petal reports to three credit bureaus: Equifax, TransUnion, and Experian.

 If you’re new to the Petal family, you should see your Petal credit card account reflected on your credit bureau reports 1-2 months after your Petal account was opened.